 AUDIE CORNISH, HOST:

-CORNISH: That's Amir Ali of Sydney, Australia, reading his tweet.
-And here's one from Fatima Fahkrahi(ph) of Portland, Oregon.
+CORNISH: That's Amro Ali of Sydney, Australia, reading his tweet.
+And here's one from Fatemeh Fakhraie of Portland, Oregon.

 CORNISH: Tweets from all over the world with that hashtag spoke not of rage but mundane inconveniences and everyday ironies.
 We asked Egyptian-American writer Ashraf Khalil what motivated the stream of jokes.
 He covered the Egyptian revolution and the latest protest in Cairo and sent a few tweets of his own.